Core Supply Chain Principles: Getting Back to Basics

 • Well-designed approaches to deal with disagreements and misunderstandings.

-While speaking during a panel discussion on the study at the Council of Supply Chain Management’s 2022 Edge Supply Chain Conference and Exhibition, Andy Moses, senior vice president of sales and solutions for Penske Logistics, said the figures shared in the report show the value of 3PL-shipper relationships with 83% of shipper respondents agreeing that their relationships are successful.
+While speaking during a panel discussion on the study at the Council of Supply Chain Management’s 2022 Edge Supply Chain Conference and Exhibition, Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics, said the figures shared in the report show the value of 3PL-shipper relationships with 83% of shipper respondents agreeing that their relationships are successful.

 71% of shipper respondents reported that using 3PLs has contributed to improving customer service.